Multivariate Multicycle Codes for Complete Single-Shot Decoding: Preliminaries from commutative algebra

 \subsection{Group Rings}

-Many contemporary quantum error-correcting codes can be described using chain complexes of modules over an algebra $\mathbb{F}_2[G]$ associated to a group~$G$.
+Many contemporary QECCs can be described using chain complexes of modules over an algebra $\mathbb{F}_2[G]$ associated to a group~$G$.
 Here, we formally define such group algebras (or group rings).
 Let $R$ be a commutative ring with identity, and let $G = \{g_1, g_2, \dots, g_n\}$ be a finite group.
 The group ring $RG$ (also denoted $R[G]$) is the set of all formal sums

 where the $a_i$ are coefficients from $R$ and the $g_i$ are elements of $G$.
 Addition and multiplication are defined by

 With these operations, $RG$ forms a group ring~\cite{dummit2004abstract}.
 This ring is commutative if $G$ is an abelian group.